 Most of my jewelry boxes get painted white or gray.
 But every now and then I venture out to something new.
 I ended up loving this teal chalk paint!

-This was the jewelry box that got me excited about painting them again.
-Like I said, I usually passed on jewelry boxes but this one was only $1.99 so I took a chance.
+This was the jewelry box that got me excited about painting boxes again.
+As I said, I usually passed on jewelry boxes but this one was only $1.99 so I took a chance.

 This project actually included 2 little jewelry boxes that gave me a heap of trouble for their size!
 See how I dealt with their little issues.

 Needless to say, these two were NOT my favorite projects.
 But I did learn a lot from them.

 This was a simple project where I tried out a new brand of paint with a little glaze.

 Can you tell that I like blue?
 This was a very basic makeover… perfect for your first DIY project.

 I believe we sold this little jewelry box at Treasure Island Flea Market.